brandur/sorg/content/fragments/gpg-git.md

 ---
-title: GPG + HTTP Git
+title: GPG + HTTP git
 published_at: 2014-12-11T21:48:06Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---